 There are specific and legitimate reasons for some students to study abroad.
 Students with a strong interest in differing health administration systems have spent time in countries with different health care systems.
 Others have gone abroad because of an interest in Global Health or participation in the Scholarly Concentration Program.
-Others have done a primary care experience in a third world country.
+Others, usually strong and very independent students, have done a primary care experience in a third world country.
 These electives may need to be planned a year in advance.

 GW has several formal programs and exchanges with international programs and schools.
 For information about the location, timing, and application procedures refer to details in the online Course Catalog, or contact the Office of International Medicine Programs.
 All medical students participating in international clinical electives or summer internships, regardless of whether they are in the Global Health Scholarly Concentration or not, must register and apply through the International Medicine Programs (IMP) office and obtain permission from their career advisory dean.
-Also see the school's policy on International Electives.
-Students interested in international electives at nonaffiliated sites must inquire with and obtain permission at least three months in advance of the elective from the Office of International Medicine Programs.
+Also see the school policy on international electives Students interested in international electives at non-affiliated sites must inquire with and obtain permission at least three months in advance of the elective from the Office of International Medicine Programs.